Welcome to Throop Hollow Farm Campsite

 The spacious fields are surrounded by wildlife, as well as the animals on the farm.
 Bobby will greet you with a waggy tail, and Woody the donkey will always welcome a tickle on the nose!

-Facilities on our site include lovely hot showers, clean toilets and a spacious accessible toilet that has a gentle ramp for wheelchair users, or pushchair users as it also has a baby changing facility within it.
+Facilities on our site include lovely hot showers and clean toilets.
 There is a washing up station with cold water sinks (bring your camping kettle over if you like hot water!) to wash up your camping utensils.
 There are drinking water taps around the site too.

-Each morning Farmer Philip will open a little shop on site selling a few essentials like bread, butter, eggs, bacon, sausages, milk etc. Hot cooked breakfasts are available at the weekends from our new catering wagon, and evening snacks such as burgers, bangers and chips…amongst other culinary delights!
-See the notice board on site for the days and times.
+Farmer Philip will open a little shop on site selling a few essentials like bread, butter, eggs, bacon, sausages, milk etc. Hot cooked breakfasts are available on Sunday mornings from our catering wagon, and Friday to Sunday evenings hot cooked food such as burgers, bangers and chips…amongst other culinary delights will be on offer!
+See the campsite notice board on site for the days and times.

 After the sunsets you may like to take advantage of the low light pollution in the area and stargaze around your campfire.
 Raised fire pits are available to hire on a first come basis, and Ben has been busy chopping logs and kindling.
 Look out for his little orange buggy and trailer each evening delivering logs to your pitch.